d42kw01f/ECU_Img_Downloader/README.md

 # ECU_Img_Downloader

 This is one of the projects I did for the ECU CSP2101 Scripting Language unit.
+This script works better with Ubuntu.

 The Task was to: